Louis Garrel: Personal life

 Aside from his native French, Garrel speaks English and Italian.

 Garrel was in a relationship with Valeria Bruni Tedeschi from 2007 to 2012.
 She is the elder sister of Carla Bruni.
-In 2009, Bruni Tedeschi and Garrel adopted a baby from Senegal, whom they named Céline.
+In 2009, Bruni Tedeschi and Garrel adopted a baby from Senegal.

+Garrel was also in a relationship with Iranian actress Golshifteh Farahani, who he directed and co-starred with in Two Friends (2015).

 In June 2017, Garrel married model and actress Laetitia Casta and became stepfather to her three children.
 The couple have been together since 2015.
-On March 17, 2021, Casta gave birth to her fourth child, the couple's first child, a son named Azel.
+In March 2021, Casta gave birth to her fourth child, the couple's first child, a son.

 In 2009 and 2010, Garrel signed two petitions in support of film director Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 charge for drugging and raping a then 13-year-old girl.